-The FTC commenced an enforcement action contending that LabMD had failed to provide reasonable and appropriate security for sensitive patient data.
+The FTC commenced an enforcement action contending that LabMD had failed to provide reasonable and appropriate security for sensitive patient probable, not merely possible, absent evidence of actual consumer injury.

 What followed was a morass of increasingly vituperative court challenges, additional lawsuits, a congressional committee investigation, whistleblower accusations related to testimony by a former Triversa employee and allegations of unethical conduct by FTC attorneys as well as the eventual closing of LabMD (and a tell-all book by its CEO).